-Approaches & commentary on awareness, mysticism, spirituality and practice.
+Approaches & commentary on mysticism, spirituality and practice.

-(Topics: Nonduality, Awareness, Direct Path, Self-inquiry, Advaita Vedanta, A Course in Miracles, Fourth Way, Buddhism, Zen, Sufism, Meditation, Mindfulness, Self-Realization, etc. (Sydney AU)
+(Topics: Nonduality, Awareness, Direct Path, Self-inquiry, Buddhism, Advaita Vedanta, Fourth Way, ACIM, Sufism, Meditation, Self-Realization, etc. (Sydney AU)

 Wednesday, February 18, 2015